solitardj9/micro-iot-service/README.md

 <code>
 // use MySQL Client
 // default account
-create user 'micro-iot'@'%' indentified by '9e60a46d06bc';
+create user 'micro-iot'@'%' identified by '9e60a46d06bc';
-grant all privileges on *.* to 'micro-iot'@'%' indentified by '9e60a46d06bc' with grant option;
+grant all privileges on *.* to 'micro-iot'@'%' identified by '9e60a46d06bc' with grant option;
 </code>
 </pre>